alexec/www.alexecollins.com/source/2014-02-09-antlr4-and-maven-tutorial.html.md

 }
 ~~~

-You'll notice that there's a lot of boilerplate here, but note three things:
+You'll notice that there's a lot of boilerplate here, but note these steps:

-* Reading the file and "lexing" the text into tokens using `FieldLexer`.
+1. Reading the file and "lexing" the text into tokens using `FieldLexer`.
-* Creating a parser for the tokens `FieldParser`.
+2. Creating a parser for the tokens using `FieldParser`.
-* Adding an error listener, that reports parsing errors.
+3. Adding an error listener, that reports parsing errors.
-* Parse using `.field()`;
+4. Parse using `.field()`;

 Model
 ---
 Any DSL needs a model, this is what we'll build from the files written in our new language.
-The model should be complete agnostic on the grammar.
+The model should be agnostic on the grammar.
 We'll create a factory to create instances of our model later on.
 The code is pretty basic, for example, it doesn't print out the field to show you where you've already dug, or know then the game is over.

 ~~~java
 public class Game {